Symptoms and Long-term Effects

 - Weakness or paralysis of one side of the body

-- Emotional problems such as depression due to a disability
+- Emotional problems such as depression

 - Cognitive difficulties (trouble with thinking, understanding, learning, or remembering)